ValentinMaftei/Dropbox-Shell/README.md

 The shell has a simple design and the commands are highlighted by a similar color palette to the Linux terminal.
 Overall, our project makes working with Dropbox's functionality through the command line more efficient and user-friendly.

-To run the program use:
+To run the program :
 ```
 gcc dropboxShell.c -o dropboxShell
 ./dropboxShell